Lard Rendering : the quick method

 Also remember: lard is fat, so when you clean up, wipe things down with paper towels first so it doesn’t solidify in your sink.

-How to Render Lard Quick & Easy (Step-by-Step Instructions)
+How to Render Lard the Quick & Easy Way

 1. Cut the Fat